 Halloween Party will assess older elementary and junior high school kid’s trivia knowledge about Halloween and all its ghoulish denizens.
-Play against the iPad or up to 3 other competitors, there is lots to learn and laugh about in this app.
+Play against the iPad or up to 3 other competitors, there are lots to learn and laugh about in this app.
 You need to be quick on your feet to score, and the fastest hand wins with the right answer.
-This game builds on sharing, turn taking, and the possibilities of building team and/or social skills through group play.
+This game builds on sharing, turn taking, and the possibilities of building a team and/or social skills through group play.

 6. Room on the Broom: Games by Magic Light Pictures Ltd.

 The Room on the Broom Games by Magic Light Pictures and based on the book by Julia Donaldson is just simply magical.
 There are a total of 8 games, from finding objects that are hidden (teaching coordination of visual motor systems), a star dot to dot that creates pathways of stars for Witch and Cat to fly, feed the dragon (moving the dragon to feed on fries), and flying a broom to pick up letters to spell simple words.
 The best part of this app?.... is that the games have a purpose with a specific goal and are not just hot spots placed all over the page.
 Pair this with the book for special fun.

 7. It's The Great Pumpkin, Charlie Brown by Loud Crow Interactive Inc.

 Halloween would not be complete without this classic by Loud Crow Interactive.
 It portrays activities and scenes from days gone by but continues to delight all with all its interactive features.
 The app presents as a big pop-up book and is rich in images and Halloween activities.

 About the Author